-Healthy Homemade Dubai Chocolate
+Healthy Homemade Dubai Chocolate (5-Minute Freezer Treat | No Refined Sugar)

 If you know me, you know how much I adore chocolate.
 So when I discovered the iconic Dubai chocolate, I couldn’t wait to try a healthier version at home – one that still feels indulgent but uses your own sourced ingredients.
 After experimenting with a few variations, this is my absolute favourite.
 It’s got that chewy, sweet date base, a creamy pistachio-tahini layer, rich dark chocolate, and a hint of toasted coconut crunch.
 You can also make them into beautiful handmade chocolates, perfect for gifting or for a special treat.
 I sometimes garnish with a sprinkle of chopped pistachios and a few edible rose petals—so pretty and delicious!
 I also made my own pistachio butter which you can also try.